voduku/spring-reactive-authorization-server/README.md

 ## GOAL

-Support projects with older version of spring looking to convert to reactive.
+Support projects with older version of spring looking to convert to reactive and/or waiting for `Spring Authorization Server` project to be released with reactive implementation.

 ## NOTES